 - Doorstep Library, which brings books and the magic of reading directly to the homes of children in some of London’s most disadvantaged areas.
 Its work improves not just reading skills, but confidence, self-esteem, social integration, academic performance and long-term employment prospects.

 - InterAct Stroke Support, which employs actors to read to stroke patients at Charing Cross Hospital, where the Festival funds two months of their work each year.
-Read their new-look newsletter
+Read their newsletter

 The Festival also supports the aims of The Letterbox Club, which works with local authorities to send book parcels to children in care and adopted children, and Room to Read, which promotes literacy in parts of Africa and Asia.